-The coronavirus started in the Wuhan area has quickly spread all over the world and now highly impacting the textile industry.
-Not only Chinese production has been impacted, but also other production countries depend on supplies like buttons/yarns/zippers from China, etc. We notice companies are talking about dealing with this issue with regards to production and deliveries in this great uncertain situation.
+The coronavirus that started in the Wuhan area has quickly spread all over the world and is now highly impacting the textile industry.
+Not only Chinese production has been impacted, but also other production countries depend on supplies like buttons/yarns/zippers from China, etc. We’ve seen that companies are discussing how to cope with this issue in terms of production and delivery in this highly unpredictable situation.

 Despite uncertainties, the following issues should be considered:

 - Risk of subcontracting due to capacity of production

 - Materials now sourced from different sources that could cause chemical/quality issues